cjdbarlow/bedside-notebook/anaesthesia/obs/non-obs.md

 **Induction:**
 * Use a **wedge** to prevent **aorto-caval compression after 20 weeks**
 May be required earlier if polyhydramnios or multiple pregnancy.
-* Other [obstetric considerations](/anaesthesia/obs/obs-principles.md#id), depending on degree of gestation:
+* Other [obstetric considerations](/anaesthesia/obs/obs-principles.md#id), depending on degree of gestation

 **Maintenance:**